-As part of the DDC’s (Department of Design’ and Construction) Design Excellence Program, nARCHITECTS’ interventions to the DOT Harper Street Yard included work on two adjacent sites separated by the Whitestone Expressway in Queens, New York.
-Site 1’s scope included improving vehicular flow through the site, the renovation of the existing Maintenance & Repair Shop and the design of a new diesel pump station with monitoring booth.
-For site 2, we designed a new electrical transformer building.
+nARCHITECTS’ interventions at the Department of Transportation (DOT) Harper Street Yard include work on two adjacent sites separated by the Whitestone Expressway in Queens, commissioned as part of the New York City Department of Design and Construction Design Excellence Program.
+Site 1’s scope included improving vehicular flow, the renovation of an existing maintenance and repair shop, and the design of a new diesel pump station with monitoring booth.
+For the second site, we designed a new electrical transformer building.

 The building’s profile takes inspiration from the graphic electrical symbol denoting a step up in power.

-The new diesel monitoring booth and its graphic tile cladding takes cues from traffic signage, literally directing the improved traffic flow through the site.
+The new diesel monitoring booth, clad in graphic tile, takes cues from the traffic signage, literally directing improved traffic flow through the site.

-Client: NYC Department of Transportation / NYC Department of Design and Construction
+Client: New York City Department of Transportation / New York City Department of Design and Construction

 Location: Queens, NY